-The CHEM 351 student laboratory manual is available as a series of linked PDF documents.
-We certainly don't expect you to print all the pages, some can just be read online (e.g. the background information), but you will need paper copies of the pages that describe the experimental techniques and the individual experimental procedures during the laboratory sessions (no devices are allowed at the benchtop).
+The CHEM 353 student laboratory manual is available as a series of linked PDF documents.
+We certainly don't expect you to print all the pages, some can just be read online (e.g. the background information), but you will need copies of the pages that describe the experimental techniques and the individual experimental procedures during the in-person laboratory sessions (no devices at the benchtop!) and on hand for online laboratory activities.